the Cake: Guidelines for the Decorator

 - The filling needs to be even.
 Make

-sure when you add the filling you don't overfill—when the filling
+sure when you add the filling you don't overfill the layer—when the filling

 is thicker in the center than on the sides—because once you top it with another layer of cake and press down, there is

-no place for it to go except out the sides.
+no place for the filling to go except out the sides.

 you use a jam or curd for a spread before you add your filling, make